about me

 • I have exhibited my art in Moscow, Poland, Canada, the Caribbean, Bermuda, England and the USA

-• I illustrated a book, and would dearly have liked to have done more
+• I illustrated a children’s book, and would dearly have liked to have done more

-• I love printmaking and admire any handmade prints
+• I love printmaking and admire any handmade prints.
+My printmaking is basic.

 • I can’t knit or crochet